Kuo-Hui Kao: Seattle Mariners

-On July 28, 2005 the Mariners announced that they had signed Lo to a minor league contract.
+On July 28, 2005, the Seattle Mariners announced that they had signed Lo to a minor league contract.
 He was said to have wowed scouts from numerous organizations with his combination of power and speed.
 Lo participated in 2005 Arizona Fall League.
 He made his pro debut in 2006 with the Short-season Everett AquaSox.
 He hit .435 during a six-game hitting streak from June 23 to 28.
 He hit .414 in seven games on the road, compared to .138 in six games at home.
 He was promoted to the Single-A Wisconsin Timber Rattlers on July 8.
 Lo recorded a season-high seven-game hit streak, hitting .370 from July 8 to 16.
 He stole a base in 13 of his 29 games he appeared, including three multi-stolen base games.
 He was placed on the disabled list with a right calf strain on August 21.

 In 2007, he appeared in 104 games with Wisconsin.
 He finished second among all Mariners farmhands with 32 stolen bases.
 He had a season-high 12-game hit streak, hitting .349 from May 8 to 19.
 He hit .330 with 14 runs, seven extra-base hits and 16 RBIs in May.
 He had a stolen base in four consecutive games twice, while also recording two steals in a game three times.
 Lo hit .600 with five multi-hit games, seven runs scored, three extra-base hits and four RBIs during a seven-game hit streak from June 13 to 25.
 He recorded 21 multi-hit games, including three three-hit games and four four-hit games.

-He spent the season with the Class-A High Desert Mavericks in 2008, appearing in games in all three outfield positions.
+He spent the season with the Single–A High Desert Mavericks in 2008, appearing in games in all three outfield positions.
 He hit safely in 15 of 16 games, batting .385 with 16 runs, nine extra-base hits and 13 RBI from May 21 to June 27.
 He recorded 20 multi-hit games, including a season-high 4 hit game on July 24 against the Inland Empire 66ers.

 He competed in the 2008 Summer Olympics.
 Lo played for the Mavericks in 2009.
 He primarily played left field.
-He hit .277 with 14 home runs and 70 RBIs.

-In the next two years, Lo played between A and AA ball.
-Several minor injuries held back his development.
+He hit .277 with 14 home runs and 70 RBI.
+In the next two years, Lo played between Single–A and Double–A. Several minor injuries held back his development.
 He didn't play any professional game in the entire 2012 due to leg fracture and severe ankle dislocation.